pypa/pip/docs/html/reference/pip_install.rst

 specifier <pypug:Requirement Specifier>`.
 Generally speaking, a requirement specifier is composed of a project name followed by optional :term:`version specifiers <pypug:Version Specifier>`.  :pep:`508` contains a full specification of the format of a requirement.
+Since version 18.1 pip supports the ``url_req``-form specification.

 Some examples: